udplabs/okta-kotter/README.md

     - `http://localhost:5000/implicit/callback`
     - `http://localhost:5000/widget`
   - Initiate login URI: `http://localhost:5000/login/okta/authorized`
+  - Okta API Scopes:
+    - Grant the `okta.users.read` scope.
+Users who are both in the "Admin" group and who have an appropriate Okta Administrative role will be able to get a list of users in the app's administrative section using OAuth for Okta.
   - App Profile custom attributes (group type):
     - `app_permissions` with members:
       - display: `Admin`, value: `admin`